coderofsalvation/coderofsalvation.github.io/_posts/2017-04-12-chromebook-survival-guide-for-linux-nodejs-developers.md

 * put the chromebook in developer mode
 * i bought a tiny 64GB pendrive for crouton chroot-backups and large files
-* i installed my dotfiles,vim,nvm and nodejs in my ubuntu xenial chroot created by [crouton](https://github.com/dnschneid/crouton)
+* i installed my dotfiles,vim, and nvm in my ubuntu xenial chroot created by [crouton](https://github.com/dnschneid/crouton)

 Ok..it wasn't exactly 5 minutes ;)